-Bloomsbury Institute has a formal committee structure which is supported by the Senior Management and Leadership Team (SMLT).
-The SMLT meets every month (except August and either December or January) to ensure effective operational and strategic management and leadership.
+Bloomsbury Institute has a formal committee structure which is supported by the Senior Management Team (SMT).
+The SMT meets every month (except August and either December or January) to ensure effective operations.
 Bloomsbury Institute's committee structure comprises the following: